JamesCopeland/Trackable-Demo/README.md

 # Trackable-Demo

+This demo is now deprecated in favor of a more robust JS SPA found here: https://github.com/JamesCopeland/Trackable-Dashboard

 ## Description
 This is the frontend website for my Trackable demo app.
 The app is simply a task-tracking app that will allow users to create, edit, and delete their tasks as well as track their open tasks over time.